n8n-io/n8n-docs/docs/workflows/components/nodes.md

 # Nodes

 Nodes are the key building blocks of a workflow.
-Nodes perform a range of actions, including:
+They perform a range of actions, including:

 * Starting the workflow.
 * Fetching and sending data.